 So your job here is to intentionally count the benefits that came with the disappointments.
 These benefits include the lessons learnt, the experience gathered, the ability to provide help to others who will go through similar situations, the skill to avoid such disappointments from occurring in the future, the empathy to understand the pains others are going through, and so on.

 Scientists have found that our bodies house an estimated 100 trillion bacteria which are essential for our survival although we see bacteria as bad guys.
-These bacteria could give you another view to disappointments in your life.
-That although you see these disappointments as bad occurrences, they are actually essential for your survival on earth.
+These bacteria could give you another view of disappointments in your life.
+Although you see these disappointments as bad occurrences, they are actually essential for your survival on earth.

 Seeing yourself as undeserving doesn’t mean you are someone made for less.
 You are made for more, just that life is not obliged to give you more.
 It is absolutely up to you to get more out of life, and you should because that’s what you are worth.